 December (worms on black paper)

-start dyeing coffee filters for coral reef
+start dyeing coffee filters for coral reef. this works

 start posters for museum: Sponges (sunlight zone)

 Salt Water Density Straw activity from Steve Spangler